Is New Amsterdam a Real Place?

 Modern-Day Remnants

-If you’re interested in delving deeper into the Dutch roots of New York City, there are a few places you can visit to learn more:
+If you truly are interested in learning more about the Dutch roots of New York City, then you’ll find a couple of places where you can explore the issue further:<

 Joining New York City’s Celebrations